hustcer/setup-nu/README.md

 #### Basic

-In most cases you just need to specify the `version` of Nushell to be used in your workflow.
+In most cases, you only need to specify the `version` of Nushell to be used in your workflow.
-For example the following installs the `v0.90` version of [Nushell](https://github.com/nushell/nushell).
+For instance, the example below installs version `v0.90` of [Nushell](https://github.com/nushell/nushell).
-Then you can set the command you want to run in the following steps, and don't forget to set `shell: nu {0}` to make the commands be executed by `nu`:
+After that, you can define the commands to be executed in subsequent steps.
+Remember to set `shell: nu {0}` to ensure the commands are run using `nu`:

 ```yaml
 - uses: hustcer/setup-nu@v3